One of my most enduring early writing lessons was simply how to hold a pen.

 Relaxing your writing hand can prevent chronic pain or worse in your fingers, hand, wrist, arm, and shoulders.
 The health benefits of that should speak for themselves.

-The creative benefits are less obvious but no less durable.
+The creative benefits are less obvious but no less real and enduring.

-But in this one I aver this: You’ll never feel like writing if it’s physically uncomfortable to write.
+But you’ll never feel like writing if it’s physically uncomfortable to write.

 My point is not change, but mindfulness.
 Maybe you’ll keep your current grip but relax it a little.
 If for no other reason, do it for your health.